 - Branding: Branding is all encompassing but the key thing we want to point out here is consistency.
 Your colour, your logo, your patterns, your font, your tone/brand speak should be consistent at all times.
 People should be able to recognise a post from you even without seeing the name.

 - Hashtags: Hashtags are one of the best and easiest ways to find people.
-Take for instance, someone needs an interior decorator, they don’t readily have any in mind, so they go on Instagram to search using the hashtag #InteriorDecor.
+Take, for instance, someone who needs an interior decorator, they don’t readily have any in mind, so they go on Instagram to search using the hashtag #InteriorDecor.
 If you don’t use hashtags, you are likely not to be found or at least to rank in the results.
 Hashtags help prospects find you and help people stay up to date on trending topics.
 What you want to avoid is to appear seemingly thirsty and crappy with your Hashtags.
 3-4 Hashtags in a post are enough.

 follow other business accounts that are similar to yours, accounts that do what you do, or complement yours, also authorities, industry leaders, it’ll help you.